trowski/fiber-rfc/rfc.md

 A `FiberScheduler` defines a class which is able to start new fibers using `Fiber->start()` and resume fibers using `Fiber->resume()` and `Fiber->throw()`.
 In general, a fiber scheduler would be an event loop that responds to events on sockets, timers, and deferred functions.

 When an instance of `FiberScheduler` is provided to `Fiber::suspend()` for the first time, internally a new fiber (a scheduler fiber) is created for that instance and invokes `FiberScheduler->run()`.
-The scheduler fiber created is paused when resuming another fiber and again resumed when the same instance of `FiberScheduler` is provided to another call to `Fiber::suspend()`.
+The scheduler fiber created is suspended when resuming or starting another fiber (that is, when calling `Fiber->start()`, `Fiber->resume()`, or `Fiber->throw()`) and again resumed when the same instance of `FiberScheduler` is provided to another call to `Fiber::suspend()`.
 It is expected that `FiberScheduler->run()` will not return until all pending events have been processed and any suspended fibers have been resumed.
-In practice this is not difficult, as the scheduler fiber is paused when resuming a fiber and only re-entered upon a fiber suspending that creates more events in the scheduler.
+In practice this is not difficult, as the scheduler fiber is suspended when resuming a fiber and only re-entered upon a fiber suspending which will create more events in the scheduler.

 If a scheduler completes (that is, returns from `FiberScheduler->run()`) without resuming the suspended fiber, an instance of `FiberError` is thrown from the call to `Fiber::suspend()`.